Fact checkedFact Checked

 • 95 percentile or higher, they are obese

-If a child has a medical condition, you should see a doctor get proper nutrition plans that meet your children’s needs.
+If a child has a medical condition, you should see a doctor to get proper nutrition plans that meet your children’s needs.

 Moderation is key to a balanced healthy diet.
 In most conditions, it is hard and unnecessary to limit all unhealthy foods in a child’s diet.
 From time to time, they should be allowed to have fun with food.
 There is no reason not to eat ice cream on a great sunny day.
 Teaching them the importance of moderation is way healthier, so you don’t have to limit everything and count calories.
 You can teach food groups how much they should eat from each group of food to have healthy and balanced nutrition[8].
 Here is what you can advise your child: